chefdill/se_project_aroundtheus/README.md

 **Images**

-Exported images from the image file.
+- Exported images from the image folder that were downloaded from a webpage.
+Images of national parks and outdoor parks.
 Added the images to script to make it easier to read in code.

 **Features**